-Being a community-driven project, in-person and online events and surveys provided the community an opportunity to review the design concept (Figure 2.1, page 15) and provide further input.
-The strong support of the community design concept provided the foundation for the Town Center Plan.
+Being a community-driven project, in person and online events and surveys provided the community an opportunity to review the design concept and provide further input.
+With resounding support of the community design concept, it formed the foundation for the Town Center Plan as described in the following chapter.